MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.identity/README.md

 ## Playing With Google APIs

 The [Google APIs Explorer](https://developers.google.com/apis-explorer/) is a useful tool for determining required scopes and testing various API use cases.

+# Release Notes
+## 1.1.0 (March 10, 2014)
+- Documentation updates.
+- Android: Use of the web auth flow when Play Services is unavailable
+- Added `chrome.identity.getRedirectURL()`
+- Fixes to launchWebAuthFlow()